cdcabrera/curiosity-frontend/CONTRIBUTING.md

    1. `$ npm run release --dry-run` to confirm the release output version and commits.
    1. `$ npm run release` to generate file changes, and then commit them.

-      >If the version recommended should be different you can run the command with an override version following a semver format
+      >If the version recommended should be different, you can run the command with an override version following a semver format
       >  ```
       >  $ npm run release --override X.X.X
       >  ```